 NF1 is the most common form of the disease.
 Also known as von Recklinghausen disease, it affects nerves of the outer parts of the body.

-Symptoms typically develop early in life and include:
+Symptoms typically develop early in life, and they can include:

 - Multiple birthmarks